Missing People: Events

 International Missing Children's Day is one day a year when people remember missing children and their families.
 The charity mark this day by holding their Big Tweet for Missing Children.
-For 24 hours the charity harnesses the power of Twitter to publicise missing children appeals.
+For 24 hours the charity uses Twitter to publicise missing children appeals.
 The charity tweets a different missing child appeal every 30 minutes for 24 hours and are supported in this by a range of celebrities and organisations.
 In 2013 The Big Tweet for Missing Children was sponsored by The Sun newspaper and celebrities including Simon Cowell and Stephen Fry endorsed the campaign making it the most successful Big Tweet in the charity's history.
-Missing People's Twitter handle is @MissingPeople.

 Miles for Missing People is an annual running event held by the charity Missing People.
 The popular event, includes a 10K, a 3K and a kids run as well as entertainment and family activities, is held on or around 25 May to mark International Missing Children's Day.
-Hundreds of supporters and families of missing people join together to participate in the races and fundraise for the charity raising thousands of pounds for the charity's work.
+Hundreds of supporters and families of missing people join to participate in the races and fundraise for the charity raising thousands of pounds for the charity's work.

-The Missing People Cycle Challenge is another of Missing People's popular challenge events which takes place in June or July each year and involves groups of cyclists cycling from Edinburgh to London over a five-day period.
-The tough challenge is an incredibly rewarding and moving experience for the participants as they support each other through the intense five-day experience in order to raise funds to help support the families of Missing People.
+The Missing People Cycle Challenge takes place in June or July each year and involves groups of cyclists cycling from Edinburgh to London over a five-day period to help support the families of Missing People.

 The Missing People Choir was founded by the charity in 2014.